CircuitChaos/rgbpi/README.md

 ### Layer 2 (transport)

 Transport protocol is synchronous and information is sent during bit transitions.
-There are three bit types that can be sent:
+Three bus events have been defined:

 * **Sync bit**: GD falling when GC is high (GC=H; GD=H->L)
 * **1 bit**: GD high when GC is rising (GC=L->H; GD=1)